Wolverine971/9takes/src/blog/enneagram/how-each-enneagram-flexes.md

                 },
             "dateModified": {
                 "@type": "Date",
-                "@value": "2024-01-16"
+                "@value": "2024-04-08"
             },
             "datePublished": {
                 "@type": "Date",
                 "@value": "2023-08-09"
             },
-            "description": "Delve deeper into the Enneagram's nine types, exploring how they flex, their desires for perception, and their heartfelt motivations.", "headline": "The Art of Flexing: Delving Deeper into the Enneagram's Showcase", "image": {
+            "description": "Each type shows off in different ways, subtly showcasing their strengths, and desire to be seen or recognized", "headline": "How each Enneagram type flexes",
+            "image": {
                 "@type": "ImageObject",
                 "height": 900,